Introduction to Group Security Type:

 By default, GroupID assigns the “Private” (i.e. closed membership) security type to the following groups:

-- All the existing groups in Active Directory that were/are created directly in Active Directory.
+- All the groups created directly in Active Directory.

 - All the groups created through GroupID Automate or Self-Service (unless you explicitly change the security type).